-Guar gum comes from the seed of the guar plant.
-Like other dietary fibers, it is supposed to work by preventing the absorption of fats by binding them in the gut and increasing feelings of fullness.
+This comes from the seed of the guar plant.
+Like other dietary fibers, it is said to work by preventing the absorption of fats and helping you feel full.

 Guar gum has been studied more extensively than other fibers for weight loss.
 Most researchers have concluded that it is ineffective.

 The Natural Medicines Comprehensive Database says that guar gum is "possibly ineffective."

 This is a plant that grows in the Kalahari Desert in Africa.
 According to the National Center for Complementary and Alternative Medicine, the stem of the root was traditionally used by Bushmen to reduce hunger and thirst during long hunts.
 It's marketed for weight loss as an appetite suppressant.

 Hoodia contains P57, an ingredient said to suppress appetite by helping you feel full.
 But there is no credible evidence that it's safe or effective.